In Vivo Imaging System - Newton 7.0, Vilber

 • Follow isoflurane anesthesia-guides located next to the isoflurane equipment.

-• The oxygen carrier (white container with wheels on the floor) adjusts its flow automatically according to your isoflurane settings.
+• The oxygen carrier (white container on wheels on the floor) adjusts its flow automatically according to your isoflurane settings.
 Please do not adjust oxygen carrier setting.

 • Isoflurane flowmeter (labelled 'manifolder', i.e. supplies the Newton with isoflurane): 1-1.5 L/min.
 The isoflurane flowmeter does not need to be adjusted according to number of nose cones in use.